Trials Evolution: The 100 Year Easter Egg

 The Evolution

-• A fox carving belonging to the Göbekli Tepe archaeological site in Turkey, dating back to the Neolithic Period.
+A carving belonging to the Göbekli Tepe archaeological site in Turkey, widely considered one of the oldest known temples or ritual complexes in the world.

-• A carving known as one of the Bhimbetka Petroglyphs, originating as early as 700,000 BCE.
+A carving known as one of the Bhimbetka Petroglyphs, located at the Bhimbetka rock shelters in Madhya Pradesh, India.

-• A gear-like structure referencing the Clock of the Long Now, aka the 10,000-year clock, a giant clock currently being built inside of Mount Washington in Nevada that is designed to keep time for 10,000 years.
+A structure resembling the Clock of the Long Now, aka the 10,000-year clock, a giant clock currently being built inside of Mount Washington in Nevada that is designed to keep time for 10,000 years.

-• A photo containing a portion of the Voynich Manuscript, a written and illustrated codex that has also yet to be deciphered but is believed to be a medical textbook.
+A portion of the Voynich Manuscript, an illustrated codex written in an unknown script and language that no one has been able to conclusively decode or understand but is believed to be a medical textbook.

 VN-ZUDE XFQQPMV NJQM LLR UMQG VPGQQND